Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 6900 XT should be a lot faster than the Radeon R9 M295X in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 6900 XT should perform a lot faster than the Radeon R9 M295X in general. (explain)

-Texel RateThe Radeon RX 6900 XT should be quite a bit (about 508%) faster with regards to AF than the Radeon R9 M295X. (explain)
+Texel RateThe Radeon RX 6900 XT will be much (approximately 508%) better at texture filtering than the Radeon R9 M295X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison